watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 ### Session variables

-These are the session variables used in the openai example.
+Below is a list of the session variables used in this example.
+Most of them are automatically set with defaults in the sample actions file that you downloaded, so you do not need to set them yourself unless you want to make changes.

 - `messages` : Input to the OpenAI model; includes the `search_results` and the `model_prompt`.
 - `model_for_chat` : The OpenAI model used, defaults to `gpt-3.5-turbo`.